resim-ai/open-core/docs/resim/metrics/metric_types.md

 In the event that the above metric types are not sufficient, ReSim support displaying an arbitrary plotly chart, via serializing the [plotly JSON model](https://plotly.com/chart-studio-help/json-chart-schema/).
 This is the second metric to not have any `MetricsData` associated.
-It simply requires the passing of a JSON string to the metric.
-For example
+It takes advantage of the ability to serialize a plotly figure as a JSON string:

 ```python
 figure = px.pie(